-What: what is the task?
+What: What is the task?

-Who: Who is affected by my actions in the context of this task.
+Who: Who is affected by my actions in the context of this task?
 Who affects me?

-Where: what is the geographical scope of the action required by this task?
+Where: What is the geographical scope of the action required by this task?

-Identification of the job (example: commercial assistant, quality engineer, wages manager, etc.)
+Job title: (commercial assistant, quality engineer, wages manager, etc.)

 Status: management, non-management (supervisor, employee, higher management)

-Position: supervision of the team or not
+Position: team supervision or not

 Relations to be maintained: operational relations, reporting